martialbb/genascope-frontend/docs/DATABASE_SCHEMA.md

-# CancerGenix Database Schema Documentation
+# Genascope Database Schema Documentation

-This document provides a detailed overview of the CancerGenix database schema, including table structures, relationships, and data types.
+This document provides a detailed overview of the Genascope database schema, including table structures, relationships, and data types.

 ## Overview

-The CancerGenix database is designed to support the following key features:
+The Genascope database is designed to support the following key features:
 - User and account management with role-based permissions
 - Patient data storage and management
 - Chat-based risk assessment session tracking